apache/spark/docs/storage-openstack-swift.md

 # Configuration Parameters

 Create <code>core-site.xml</code> and place it inside Spark's <code>conf</code> directory.
-Ther main category of parameters that should to be configured are the authentication parameters required by Keystone.
+The main category of parameters that should to be configured are the authentication parameters required by Keystone.

 The following table  contains a list of Keystone mandatory parameters. <code>PROVIDER</code> can be